-In the PLAY mode, shift the zoom controller towards (==1).
+In the PLAY mode, press the zoom button (==).

 - This displays the 9-image screen with the image that was on the monitor screen in step 2 in the center, with a selection boundary around it. - If there are fewer than nine images in memory, they are displayed starting from the upper left corner.
-The selection boundary is located at the image that was on the display before you switched to the 9-image view. - On the 9-image screen, j indicates a voice recording file (page 100).
+The selection boundary is located at the image that was on the display before you switched to the 9-image view. - For a movie file (page 201), " is displayed at the top and bottom of the screen. - On the 9-image screen, indicates a voice recording file (page 201). - appears in place of the image when the date contains data that cannot be displayed by this camera.